ChickenKyiv/awesome-git-article/docs/docs/slides/slide-13/indexB.md

 ![xxx](https://raw.githubusercontent.com/ChickenKyiv/awesome-git-article/master/img/merge/git-merge-default.png)

-This looks a bit different than the hotfix merge you did earlier.
+This looks a bit different than the **hotfix merge** you did earlier.
 In this case, your development history has diverged from some older point.

 Because the commit on the branch you’re on isn’t a direct ancestor of the branch you’re merging in, Git has to do some work.

 In this case, Git does a simple three-way merge, using the two snapshots pointed to by the branch tips and the common ancestor of the two.

 Instead of just moving the branch pointer forward, Git creates a new snapshot that results from this three-way merge and automatically creates a new commit that points to it.

 This is referred to as a merge commit and is special in that it has more than one parent.

-Now that your work is merged in, you have no further need for the iss53 branch.
+Now that your work is merged in, you have no further need for the **feature/iss53** branch.

 You can close the ticket in your ticket-tracking system, and delete the branch:

 ```
-$ git branch -d iss53
+$ git branch -d feature/iss53
 ```

 ![xxx](https://raw.githubusercontent.com/ChickenKyiv/awesome-git-article/master/img/merge/git-merge-default.png)